Sanskritimodi/dance-doctor/README.md

 ## Motivation

 People have become more interested in dancing due to the large number of dancing videos on Instagram.
 People often take videos of themselves dancing with their friends, but people who are not good dancers are not sure how much their posture is wrong.
-Dance-with analyzes the posture of the people in the video and shows them which body part are not same between other people, so allows you to dance in sync with each other.
+Dance-doctor analyzes the posture of the people in the video and shows them which body part are not same between other people, so allows you to dance in sync with each other.From choreographers ensuring flawless group performances to individuals improving their form, Dance-Doctor empowers anyone to perfect their moves with AI.

 ## Features

 - Alerts which body parts have inconsistencies between people in your video
 - Displays estimated poses in the the resulting frame
+- Real-time pose estimation and skeleton visualization for individual and group performances.
+- Alerts dancers about mismatched body parts with visual feedback directly on video frames.

 > Due to time constraints, each body part was replaced with a **number(0-16)**